 I started work at The Callan School after a depressing period of unemployment that left a muddy footprint on me that is still visible if I peer close enough at myself.
 The pain I went through was felt that much more acutely because it followed directly after having one of the most enjoyable- yet curiously at the same time- manic and stressful nine months of my life at The School Of Law in Store street London where I had gone on my last but one stop in becoming a successful lawyer.
 After that I would embark on a two-year training contract in which I would be taught the ropes.
 It was all so simple in my head.
 Success had come easily till then and I already had a local boutique firm by the name of Ch–k L—– and Co earmarked for that next phase of my life.

 The constant rejection for jobs I’d applied for got so bad that after a while I basically stopped looking for work.
 I was either not qualified enough or too qualified or told I didn’t have the relevant experience for the role.
 Then I started feeling sorry for myself.
-Now, feeling sorry for yourself is one of the worst things you can do when are going through a downward patch/ bad period, whether it be real or perceived.
-Avoid at all costs as it’s a state of feeling and thinking that sucks and slurps at the heart energy that is the wellspring of your life.
-The right kind of emotional energy is needed to not only get things moving, but also to be able to see the right opportunities and angles to relaunch when they arise.
+Now, feeling sorry for yourself is one of the worst things you can do when are going through a bad period, whether it be real or perceived.
+It is something one should avoid doing at all costs.
+Self pity is a funny parasite, a state of feeling and thinking that sucks and slurps at the heart energy that is the wellspring of your life.
+The right kind of emotional energy is needed to not only get things rolling and moving, but also to be able to see the right opportunities and angles to relaunch when they arise.
 And opportunities and angles always do come your way- but you tend to not spot them if you’ve handed yourself over to negative thinking.
 One always has to keep a certain amount of stubborn belief about themselves.
 It’s better to be deluded than pessimistic if you ask me.
 The deluded may be seeing illusions, but that’s incalculably better than allowing yourself to be blinded by negativity.
 That only leads to three things.
 (A) Constantly second guessing yourself on decisions on which you would have once been more decisive on.
 This is because you’re tired and ashamed of getting bullied by life and are wary of another kicking.
 (B) Relying too much on third party advice, even when you sense the advice you’re getting is crap, uninformed or worse, ill motivated.
 (C) Thinking yourself out of the better things that could be waiting ahead for you because you’re traumatised, not only by your new found fear of failure, but also by the sting that ensues from the loss of the high opinion that you held of yourself before the bricks and mortar of your life became unglued.